President, Worldwide Distribution, Warner Bros. Pictures

 Prior to her current post, she served as President, International Distribution, Warner Bros.
 Pictures, where she was instrumental in helping fully maximize the overseas revenue-generating potential of Warner Bros.’ theatrical releases.

-While responsible for distribution of the Studio’s international film releases, Kwan Vandenberg and her team handled a number of the Studio’s most successful films in terms of overseas box office, including the eight-film Harry Potter series, Christopher Nolan’s The Dark Knight trilogy, Peter Jackson’s The Hobbit trilogy, Gravity, Man of Steel, Interstellar, Godzilla, Edge of Tomorrow, Inception, Clash of the Titans, The Curious Case of Benjamin Button, Gran Torino, Sweeney Todd, I Am Legend, Clint Eastwood’s companion pieces Flags of Our Fathers and Letters from Iwo Jima, Happy Feet and The Departed, as well as the Ocean’s and Sherlock Holmes series.
+While responsible for distribution of the Studio’s international film releases, Kwan Vandenberg and her team handled a number of the Studio’s most successful films in terms of overseas box office, including the eight-film Harry Potter series, Christopher Nolan’s The Dark Knight trilogy, Peter Jackson’s The Hobbit trilogy, Batman v Superman: Dawn of Justice, Man of Steel, Interstellar, Gravity, Godzilla, Edge of Tomorrow, Inception, Clash of the Titans, The Curious Case of Benjamin Button, Gran Torino, Sweeney Todd, I Am Legend, Clint Eastwood’s companion pieces Flags of Our Fathers and Letters from Iwo Jima, Happy Feet and The Departed, as well as the Ocean’s and Sherlock Holmes series.